developmentseed/stac-react/docs/react-query-setup.md

 ```

 If you do not pass the same QueryClient instance, each provider will maintain its own cache, which can lead to unexpected behavior.

+## TanStack Query DevTools Integration

+stac-react automatically connects your QueryClient to the [TanStack Query DevTools browser extension](https://tanstack.com/query/latest/docs/framework/react/devtools) when running in development mode.
+This allows you to inspect queries, mutations, and cache directly in your browser without adding extra dependencies to your project.

+**How it works:**

+- In development (`process.env.NODE_ENV === 'development'`), stac-react exposes the QueryClient on `window.__TANSTACK_QUERY_CLIENT__`.
+- The browser extension detects this and connects automatically.
+- No code changes or additional dependencies are required.

+> By default, React Query Devtools are only included in bundles when process.env.NODE_ENV === 'development', so you don't need to worry about excluding them during a production build.

+**Alternative:**

+- If you prefer an embedded/floating devtools panel, you can install and use the [TanStack Query Devtools React component](https://tanstack.com/query/latest/docs/framework/react/devtools#floating-devtools) in your app.
+This adds a UI panel directly to your app, but increases bundle size and dependencies.

+For more details, see the [TanStack Query DevTools documentation](https://tanstack.com/query/latest/docs/framework/react/devtools).